Pelumiade/Pelumiade/README.md

 - 👋 Hi, I’m @Pelumiade
 - 👀 I’m interested in being a software engineer(Backend Engineer)
 - 🌱 I’m currently learning on ALX
-- 💞️ I’m looking for an Internship program for software engineer to learn more
+- 💞️ I’m looking for an Internship program for software engineer to develop and learn more skills.
 - 📫 pelumifola@gmail.com

 <!---